gabro8a/STNs/README.txt

       - To run this script, with the given example folders with raw data you should write in the command line:
       Rscript create.R <folder_name> <num_runs> <best_kwnon>

-      Here some example command lines:
+      Here are some example command lines:

       Rscript create.R rana 10 0.0
       Rscript create.R rana  6 0.0